TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-azurecostmanagement-budgetfunctionality.md

 **Prerequisites**

 * Budgets are available to all Azure [EA customers](https://azure.microsoft.com/pricing/enterprise-agreement).
 You must have read access to an Azure EA subscription to create and manage budgets.
 EA billing accounts are not supported by budgets.<br>
-* Budgets are created at either the subscription or resource group level, individually.
-The following Azure permissions are supported per subscription for budgets by user and group:<br>
+* Budgets are created at either the subscription or resource group level.
+The following Azure permissions are supported for budgets per subscription:<br>

 	* Owner – Can create, modify, or delete budgets for a subscription.<br>
   	* Contributor – Can create, modify, or delete their own budgets.
 Can modify the budget amount for budgets created by others.<br>